home2ego/artemzhyrnyi/README.md

 ## Hi there 👋

-I'm a passionate front-end engineer who develops modern products for the web with a focus on **accessibility** and **performance**.
+I'm a front-end engineer with a passion for building modern, accessible, especially high-performance websites and apps.
 Check out my website [artemzhyrnyi](https://artemzhyrnyi.pages.dev/)